Aikidooo/Minecraft-ConsoleBroadcast-Discordbot/README.md

 Now there should be a `screenlog.0`-file, if the extension is something else than 0, just rename it.

-Start the script with node, `node main.js`, if you don't have Node installed, get it from [here](https://nodejs.org/en/).
+Start the script in the seperate folder with node, `node main.js`, if you don't have Node installed, get it from [here](https://nodejs.org/en/).

 The bot should now start sending the contents of `screenlog.0` into the specified channel.